MattLu99/SimpleWars/README.md

 # Simple Wars
-This is the project I made for a university assigment in 2019.
-The making of this game was a great learning experience for me in Python.
+This is the project I made for a university assigment in 2019 and the making of this game was a great learning experience for me in Python.
 The game uses TKinter for GUI setup windows and pygame for the actual game itself.
+The game is based on the "Advance Wars" games.

 ## Controls
 ### Mouse